svar-widgets/toolbar/readme.md

 - version **1.x** was designed to work with Svelte 4
 - version **2.x** is created for Svelte 5 (please note that this version is in beta and may contain some instabilities)

-To use the SVAR Toolbar v.2.0 beta for Svelte 5, install it as follows:
+To use SVAR Toolbar v.2.0 beta for Svelte 5, install it as follows:

 ```
 npm install wx-svelte-toolbar
 ```

-To use the SVAR Toolbar for Svelte 4:
+To use SVAR Toolbar for Svelte 4:

 ```
 npm install wx-svelte-toolbar@1.3.0